 Flying Iran’s Friendly Skies to Victory

-President Hassan Rouhani's overhaul of his country’s rickety airlines is a centerpiece of his reelection campaign.
+President Hassan Rouhani's overhaul of his country’s rickety airlines is a centerpiece of his re-election campaign.
 But will Donald Trump get in the way?

 - By Naysan RafatiNaysan Rafati is a TAPIR Fellow at the United States Institute of Peace.